mario-aran/boilerplate/apps/api/README.md

 # TypeScript + Node.js

-This template was manually created
+This template was created manually.